 Meet our contributors!
-These women play a variety of roles in the motorcycle community, but whether their specialties are test riding new motorcycle models or documenting their riding adventures for our readers, they're all part of what makes Women Riders Now (WRN) the definitive source for women and motorcycling news.
+These women and men play a variety of roles in the motorcycle community, but whether their specialties are test riding new motorcycle models or documenting their riding adventures for our readers, they're all part of what makes Women Riders Now (WRN) the definitive source for women and motorcycling news.
 Read these bios to learn more about our contributors' backgrounds, and be sure to check out the page for WRN Founder and Editor Genevieve Schmitt

-Donya Carlson is one of the top female motorcycle journalists in the United States, having worked as a managing editor for Rider magazine and a test rider at large for more than 20 years.
-Donya has put thousands of miles on various motorcycles over the years and has traveled by motorcycle through the United States, Europe, and the African countries of Zimbabwe and Zambia.
+Donya Carlson is one of the top female motorcycle journalists in the U.S having worked as a managing editor for Rider magazine and a test rider at large for more than 20 years.
+Donya has put thousands of miles on various motorcycles over the years and has traveled by motorcycle through the U.S. Europe, and the African countries of Zimbabwe and Zambia.
 Donya currently works as a freelance motorcycle journalist and is one of WRN’s leading test riders.
 “To me, motorcycling is therapeutic,” she says.
 “I enjoy the focus and the freedom of being on a bike.”
 Donya lives in Ventura, Calif., and owns a Suzuki 650 V-Strom and a Kawasaki ZX-12.

-is the writer behind WRN’s popular Backroads With Betsy column, where she documents her free-spirited adventures on and off the road.
-In her larger-than-life yet down-to-earth way, Betsy has captured the hearts of women riders everywhere who dream of living life on their own terms.
-Betsy first rose to national recognition in 2003 when she appeared in "Motorcycle Women," a Discovery Channel documentary.
-Before appearing on television, Betsy had been a fixture on the Southern California motorcycle scene.
-Those who've attended the Sturgis Motorcycle Rally over the last 20 years have probably seen Betsy wearing her trademark fringed outfits and riding down Main Street on her raked and rusted 1992 Harley-Davidson Softail.
+column, documenting her free-spirited adventures on and off the road.
+In her larger-than-life yet down-to-earth way, Betsy has captured the hearts of riders who dream of living life on their own terms.
+Betsy rose to national recognition in 2003 when she appeared in "Motorcycle Women," a Discovery Channel documentary.
+Regular attendees of the Sturgis Motorcycle Rally have probably seen Betsy wearing her trademark fringed outfits and riding down Main Street on her raked and rusted 1992 Harley-Davidson Softail.
 Betsy lives in Southern California.
-Learn more about her at BetsyHuelskamp.com
+Learn more at BetsyHuelskamp.com

 has carved a niche all her own by traveling solo via motorcycle to exotic places and writing about them.
 We are fortunate to have Carla contribute motorcycle and gear reviews, touring articles, and lifestyle stories to WRN.
 An advocate for women traveling "alone but never lonely," Carla's adventures have taken her to China, India, Africa, and Western and Eastern Europe.
-Carla's book, American Borders
+Her book, American Borders

-, an online motorcycle travel site.
+, chronicles her solo ride around the United States, during which she test rode a Russian Ural sidecar motorcycle.
 She currently owns a Kawasaki KLR650 for dual-sport adventuring and a Moto Guzzi 1100 California Stone (the "Italian Harley") for cruising American highways.
+Carla lives in San Diego, Calif.
 Learn more at CarlaKing.com

 Rachael Maltbie (formerly Westfall) is the main contributor to WRN’s Sportbike Corner and represents the next generation of women riders.
 Rachael works full-time in motorcycling, dividing her time between writing motorcycle and product reviews for WRN and working at a motorcycle dealership.
 She previously worked for Kawasaki.
-Rachael also serves as president of the US chapter of the Women's International Motorcycle Association (WIMA USA).
-Rachael has been riding since age four and enjoys riding any motorcycle she gets assigned to test.
+Rachael serves as president of the US chapter of the Women's International Motorcycle Association (WIMA USA).
+She has been riding since age four and enjoys any motorcycle she gets assigned to test.
 In her spare time, she loves to ride twisty roads on her 2005 Suzuki GSX-R1000, do track days, and work on bikes.
 Rachael lives in Chino, Calif.

 Tricia Szulewski makes a living full-time as the art director and writer at RoadBike magazine and is a designer for the company’s other two publications, American Iron and Motorcycle Baggers, maintaining the woman’s perspective for all three publications.
 We’re fortunate to have Tricia contribute motorcycle and product reviews to WRN on a regular basis.
 Tricia began riding in 1995, and in 2008 she became an MSF instructor.
 “I feel incredibly fortunate to have a career combining both my passions—art and motorcycles,” she says.
 She owns a 2001 Suzuki Bandit 1200S and a 2009 Harley-Davidson Dyna Fat Bob that she likes to wrench on in her spare time.
 Tricia lives in Bethel, Conn.